FT1006/devesis/data/cards.md

 ⸻

-### ACTION_004 – Safe Path
+### ACTION_004 – Emergency Shutdown

 • Card ID: ACTION_004
-• Name: Safe Path
+• Name: Emergency Shutdown
 • Category: Action
-• Description: Skip question and remove 1 bug from current room.
+• Description: Force crowded room out of RAM and debug current room.
-• Effects: Skip 1 movement question for yourself and remove 1 bug from your current room.
+• Effects: Target the room with the most enemies and force it out of RAM, then remove 1 bug from your current room.

 ⸻